Mengnan-Zhao-Happy/AdvAnchor/README.md

 ## Evaluations

-Rename the dir_name of generated images to `eval`
+For styles and objects, rename the dir_name of generated images to `eval`
 * `python train-scripts/move_image.py`

-Classify object categories:
+* Classify object categories:
 * `python eval-scripts/cate-cls-test.py`

-Classify style categories:
+* Classify style categories:
 * `python eval-scripts/artist-cls-test.py`

-Rename the dir_name of generated images to `eval2`
+For exposed content, rename the dir_name of generated images to `eval2`
 * `python train-scripts2/nudity_move_image.py`

-Classify nudity categories:
+* Classify nudity categories:
 * `python eval-scripts/nudenet-classes.py --folder ./evaluation_folder-diff/eval/`

 Calculate FID and LPIPS metric values. `erase_index` represents the index of the erased category, (or not using with `erase_index` = -1).